jsdom/jsdom/Contributing.md

 - An IDL file, such as [`Attr.idl`](https://github.com/tmpvar/jsdom/blob/master/lib/jsdom/living/attributes/Attr.idl), drawn more or less straight from the spec
 - An implementation file, such as [`Attr-impl.js`](https://github.com/tmpvar/jsdom/blob/master/lib/jsdom/living/attributes/Attr-impl.js), containing the relevant implementation logic

-Our build step (`npm run prepublish`) then generates a public API file (e.g. `Attr.js`) which takes care of all the Web IDL-derived boilerplate, delegating to the implementation file for the important stuff.
+Our build step (`yarn prepare`) then generates a public API file (e.g. `Attr.js`) which takes care of all the Web IDL-derived boilerplate, delegating to the implementation file for the important stuff.
 We then wire it together with a line in `lib/jsdom/living/index.js` that exposes the generated class on all jsdom windows.

 ## Contribution overview